JusticeBoi/tictactoe/README.md

 * CMake
 * SFML 2.5

-Build with CMake by pointing defining SFML_DIR to ..\lib\cmake\SFML directory.
+Build with CMake by defining SFML_DIR to ..\lib\cmake\SFML directory.